smackeem/Simon_Says_Project_1/planning.md

 10. Implement game logic for generating Simon's pattern, checking user input, and advancing levels.

-11. Update the game interface to reflect the current state, including level, highScore, user feedback, and colors.
+11. Update the game interface to reflect the current state, including level, highScore, and colors.

 12. Handle user input and game progression according to the rules of Simon Says.